 Visitors might not know about Saint Paul’s thriving local art scene, but we’re a city dedicated to all forms of expression.
 If you’re searching for a place to inspire you, stop in #MYSAINTPAUL and see what we have to offer.

-From sidewalk poetry to murals and sculptures, it’s inevitable that you’ll run into some kind of public art in Saint Paul.
-When you’re wandering around the city, art accents many of Saint Paul’s important landmarks, such as the statues and fountain in Rice Park.
+From sidewalk poetry to murals and sculptures, it’s inevitable you’ll run into some kind of public art in Saint Paul—it accents many of our important landmarks, such as the statues and fountain in Rice Park.

 Urban Flower Field at Pedro Park